gomyar/turtlegui/README.md

 # Model syntax:

 Turtlegui uses a simplified model syntax to refer to any in-scope javascript data or functions.
-Most data-gui- fields use this model syntax unless otherwise stated.
+Most gui- fields use this model syntax unless otherwise stated.

 The syntax supports:
 * simple field names: i.e. 'myvar' evaluates to the myvar variable.